Spanish royal collection: Charles V

 The collection includes those parts taken to Spain in the 16th century of the collection of the Valois Dukes of Bugundy, whose heir was Charles V. The Early Netherlandish paintings were further reinforced in 1558 on the death of Charles V's sister, Mary of Hungary, shortly after her retirement as governor of the Netherlands.
 She was a keen collector whose heir was Philip II.
 Her legacy included the Deposition of Christ by Rogier van der Weyden (Prado), by then over a century old.
 She also had two dozen Titians.
 Charles V was also the heir of his great-aunt Margaret of Austria (d.
 1530), also governor of the Netherlands and a keen collector, though mostly of contemporary Netherlandish paintings.
 Her collection included the Arnolfini Portrait by Jan van Eyck, which left the collection in the Napoleonic Wars and is now in the National Gallery, London.

 All of these additions from the Low Countries were probably valued more for their tapestries than their paintings.
 Charles V spent more on tapestries than paintings (like his contemporary Henry VIII), and commissioned them throughout his life, continuing the family tradition, and reflecting common royal preferences at the time.

 The largely German collections of Charles' grandfather Maximilian I, Holy Roman Emperor and the earlier Habsburgs mostly remained in Austria and Germany when in 1556 Charles V abdicated and divided his enormous realms between his brother, who became Ferdinand I, Holy Roman Emperor, and his son Philip, who received Spain, the Netherlands and the Habsburg possessions in Italy.
 They are now in the Kunsthistorisches Museum, Vienna, and elsewhere.

 Charles V was also a keen and discriminating collector, and his relentless travelling made him aware of the diversity of Renaissance art, above all that of Italy.
 He was greatly impressed by a Titian portrait of the Duke of Mantua and his dog (c.
 1529, Prado), and arranged for Titian to paint him, in Bologna in 1532, full-length and also with a hound (Prado).
 This was a repetition of a recent portrait (Vienna) by his brother's court painter Jakob Seisenegger, intended as a demonstration piece.
 This fully won Charles over, and from then on he never posed for any other portrait painter, as Vasari says, despite the difficulties in meeting Titian to pose.
-His Equestrian Portrait of Charles V (Prado) set the standard for the genre, influencing later artists such as Anthony van Dyck, Rubens, and Goya.
+His Equestrian Portrait of Charles V (Prado) set the standard for the genre, influencing later artists such as Anthony van Dyck, Peter Paul Rubens, and Francisco Goya.
 But the Milan-based sculptor Leone Leoni, assisted by his son Pompeo, occupied from 1546 an equivalent position in sculpture; there are full and half-length bronze portrait sculptures of Charles in the Prado, as well as medals and engraved gems.
 The Dutch painter Jan Cornelisz Vermeyen was mostly used to record Charles's military victories, especially in designs for large tapestries, and Charles took him on his campaign to Tunis.